Side Effects of Wearing Contact Lenses

 1. Blockage of Oxygen Supply to the Eyes

 Since contact lenses lie directly on the eye and cover the entire cornea, the amount of oxygen reaching your eyes will decrease.
-Good oxygen supply is absolutely critical to keep the eyes healthy.
+A good oxygen supply is critical to keep the eyes healthy.

 2. Dry Eyes